 Towards the authorities:

 Thankfully, there won’t be too many licenses or permits involved when you’re selling clothes.
 Yet, you must check out with the state authorities – their websites are probably the best place to start from.

 Since you’re in a startup mode, probably you may not be able to afford a lot of people to do your accounts.
 Therefore, keep track of every expense and every sale and file them appropriately.
 Periodically, an accountant can record them and keep your account books in order.

 This is not something you’ll need on a day-to-day basis, so it’s easy to forget doing this.
-But remember, ignorance of law is no excuse.
+But remember, ignorance of the law is no excuse.

 At the end of this stage:

 Once all these things are in place, you can now safely execute the first order.
-As a top-rated Magento development agency, we’ve been helping people realize their dream of setting up successful online boutiques, with everything that’s ecommerce.
+As a top-rated Magento development agency, we’ve been helping people realize their dream of setting up successful online boutiques, with everything that’s eCommerce.
 Why don’t you tell us more about your company?
 We’ll be happy to serve you!